Giorgio-IMAGINARIA/checkrecipient/README.md

 let timeToReturn: string = `${year}-${month}-${date}T${hour}:${minute}:${secondsValueToConvert}Z`;

-The following statement uses the Object.keys(obj) method to loop through the JSON object passed and to append the parameters to the URL to be used by fetch for the GET request:
+The following statement uses the Object.keys(obj) method to return an array of keys from the JSON object passed and then the forEach() method to loop through that.
+The append method of url.searchParams appends those keys and their values to the URL created with the address retrieved from the related store that is then used by Fetch for the GET request:

 let url = new URL(address),
   params = objectToSubmit;
 Object.keys(params).forEach(key => url.searchParams.append(key, params[key]));

-As for React, the way the elements are dinamically rendered on the screen requires the use of states:
+As for React, the way the elements are dynamically rendered on the screen requires the use of states:

 this.state = {
   issueList: []